eHealthAfrica/angular-eha.couchdb-auth/README.md

 as values for analogous options passed to the Angular UI router.
 Check [Angular's documentation](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) for more information.
-Note that `requireAdminUser` and `requireAuthenticatedUser` are designed to work this way, and need to have their arguments injected by `$routeProvider`, so use them for example like this:
+Note that `requireAdminUser`, `requireAuthenticatedUser` and `requireUserWithRoles` are designed to work this way, and need to have their arguments injected by `$routeProvider`, so use them for example like this: